About ZEROHUE

 What is ZEROHUE?

 ZEROHUE is a crypto trading simulator built for deliberate practice.
-It pairs live market context with simulated execution so traders can rehearse entries, exits, and risk decisions without funding an exchange account.
+It pairs live market data with simulated execution so traders can rehearse entries, exits, and risk decisions without funding an exchange account.

-- Simulated execution with order and risk controls
+- Paper trading with order and risk controls

-ZEROHUE keeps lightweight app state in browser storage and structured trading records in IndexedDB.
-The goal is simple: restore the practice session locally without needing an online profile.
+For practice mode, ZEROHUE keeps lightweight app state in browser storage and structured trading records in IndexedDB.
+Your session restores from local storage without needing an online profile.
+Competition records move to the server only when ranked events require it.

-Preferences and small pieces of app state stay in browser storage so the app can recover quickly after a refresh.
+Preferences and lightweight state stay in browser storage so the app recovers quickly after a page reload.

 IndexedDB for trading records

-Orders, transactions, and market-history snapshots are stored in IndexedDB so the main practice record stays in the browser.
+Practice orders, transactions, and saved market history are stored in IndexedDB, keeping the full practice record in the browser.

-Traditional online simulators often need signup and an online profile so the service can save sessions, watchlists, and practice history.
+Most online simulators require an account so the service can save sessions, watchlists, and history.

 Where records live

-Orders, journals, and settings are usually stored in a hosted database so they can be restored across devices.
+Orders, journals, and settings are stored in a hosted database for cross-device access.

 Main tradeoff

-Remote sync makes cross-device access and recovery easier because the server keeps the main copy.
+Remote sync makes cross-device access and recovery easier, since the server holds the main copy.

 Local-first design favors privacy and control.
-The tradeoff is that moving between devices is less seamless.
+The tradeoff is that switching between devices is less seamless.

 | Topic | Traditional online simulator | ZEROHUE local-first |